vmware/cloud-director-extension-standard-library/documentation/extension-sdk/behavior.md

 ## Single-Instance Add-On

 A Single-Instance Add-On is intended to be installed as a singleton, ensuring that each element it contains exists as a single copy.
 This straightforward version of an add-on is designed to hold elements that are either immutable or do not require multiple instances.
 Examples of such elements include UI Plugins, Runtime Defined Entities, Roles, Rights, Right Bundles, Users, and even vApps.
-The primary goal of this flavor of an add-on is to provide simplicity and efficiency for scenarios where only one instance of each element is sufficient for the add-on's functionality within the Cloud Director environment.
+The primary goal of this flavor of an add-on is to provide simplicity and efficiency for scenarios where only one instance of each element is sufficient for the add-on's functionality within the VMware Cloud Director environment.

 ## Multi-Instance Add-On